Nokia Lumia: Lumia updates

 Nokia and Microsoft Mobile have released several updates unique to Lumia devices which feature a combination of firmware and software updates.
-The latter of these includes imaging improvements, new technology support, feature updates, and bug fixes.
+The latter of these include imaging improvements, new technology support, feature updates, and bug fixes.
 Because Lumia devices exclusively use Windows Phone, major operating system updates are often bundled with the firmware updates upon release.

 Similar to how Windows Phones receive operating system updates, Lumia update releases are dependent on carriers who decide if and when devices are to receive them.
 However, operating system updates are not subject to these constraints if users are part of Microsoft's Windows Insider or Preview for Developers programs.

 List of Lumia devices

 All devices in the Lumia line were smartphones (including one tablet computer) running Microsoft Windows software.
 All the smartphones were full-touch in a candybar form.
 There were no QWERTY devices, although there were reports in 2012 that Nokia was working on such device similar to the Nokia Eseries.
 An alleged prototype device with full keyboard was leaked in 2017.